chuckremes/ruby-io/README.md

 * Initial IO::Transpose wrapper implementation
 * Sketch out remaining class inheritance and put in stubs (UDP, Pipe, RAW, FIFO/NamedPipe, IOCTL, TTY, StringIO, Stat, Utils)
 * Stub Error/Exception hierarchy

+## To Do
 * Provide hooks for tracking IO statistics like bytes read/written; define API
+* Implement self-pipe trick so fiber loops can wake IOLoop when posting to its mailbox
 * Change Platforms module to POSIX?
   ** Should consider also supporting some functions that are platform-specific in its own namespace.
 Thinking of #writev and copy_file_range(2) which are not part of POSIX.
+* Modify async `close` so that registered FDs are deregistered explicitly from Poller, callbacks removed, etc.
+* Hook up `timeout:` arg in async methods so it actually does something
+* Get real atomic reference support for main Rubies instead of current hack
+* Expose a `poller` object for both Sync and Async classes; not sure what this would look like yet but suggest it delegates all read/write registration to actual Poller instance (for Async).
+For Sync, not sure.

 ## Longer Term Fixes
 * Ruby bug https://bugs.ruby-lang.org/issues/9664 prevents a fiber that has ever been transferred from yielding or resuming.
 This makes supporting Enumerators impossible.
 Generally speaking, it makes supporting any other Fiber-aware code very problematic because most code in the wild uses yield/resume instead of transfer.